ackothalawala/Stewart-Platform-System/README.md

 **No absolute position sensing**
 The platform has no way to verify its physical position.
 If a servo skips steps or stalls, the IK solution diverges silently from the actual state.
 The only observable indicator is the MPU6050 orientation, which reflects the real platform orientation — but not which servo caused the discrepancy.

-**Manual servo calibration required**
-Each servo requires individual `SERVO_MIDDLE_PULSE_WIDTH` calibration.
-There is no automated calibration routine — the values must be determined empirically by adjusting each servo until its horn is horizontal at the home command, then encoding that pulse width in the firmware constant.

-**Gyro calibration is blocking in current firmware** `calibrateGyro()` in `setup()` uses `delay(5)` × 100 iterations = 500 ms of blocking time before the WebSocket server is ready to accept connections.
-Connection attempts during this window will fail silently.
-Connecting immediately after the serial monitor shows `AP IP:` will often fail — wait for `Ready!` before connecting.

----

-## Future Research Directions

-**Closed-loop XYZ translation control**
-Integrating a Time-of-Flight distance sensor array or stereo depth camera to measure platform position would allow full 6-DOF closed-loop control — the natural extension of the current orientation-only loop.

-**Complementary filter or Mahony filter for yaw** Replacing the pure gyro integration for yaw with a complementary or Mahony filter incorporating a magnetometer would eliminate long-term yaw drift and make the closed-loop yaw controller practically useful for extended sessions.

-**Motion trajectory planning**
-Rather than step inputs from sliders, implementing smooth trajectory interpolation (cubic spline or minimum-jerk) between waypoints would enable preprogrammed motion sequences — directly relevant to the cricket training application where specific delivery angles need to be reproduced.

-**Non-blocking gyro calibration**
-The current blocking `calibrateGyro()` should be replaced with sample accumulation spread across `loop()` iterations, as discussed in the known limitations section.
-This ensures the WebSocket server is available immediately after boot.

-**Web-based control interface**
-Serving a lightweight HTML/JavaScript control interface directly from the ESP32 would eliminate the need for a separate desktop application for basic operation, useful for embedded deployment on Raspberry Pi without a display.

-**Data logging and playback**
-Recording MPU6050 readings, servo commands, and setpoints over time would support post-session analysis — particularly relevant for the cricket training context where player posture and platform response need to be correlated.

-**Cricket training analytics integration**
-The longer-term research goal is correlating platform motion data with ball trajectory sensors and player biomechanics data to provide quantitative feedback on batting and bowling technique.

----

 ## Troubleshooting